Brain-Mapping/LFPsim-2.0/README.md

-*LFPsim - Simulation scripts to compute Local Field Potentials (LFP) from cable compartmental models of neurons and networks implemented in NEURON simulation environment.
+/*LFPsim - Simulation scripts to compute Local Field Potentials (LFP) from cable compartmental models of neurons and networks implemented in NEURON simulation environment.

 LFPsim works reliably on biophysically detailed multi-compartmental neurons with ion channels in some or all compartments.

-Last updated 12-March-2014
+Last updated 12-March-2016
 Developed by : Harilal Parasuram & Shyam Diwakar Computational Neuroscience & Neurophysiology Lab, School of Biotechnology, Amrita University, India.
 Email: harilalp@am.amrita.edu; shyam@amrita.edu